mtlucas/windows_utensils/README.md

 ## Overview

 Module allow us to manage complex windows settings using command line and Powershell executions.
+Most of these modules are idempotent, however some will execute powershell that will execute puppet execution.

+ - Windows Services
+ - Local Policy settings
+ - Local User groups

 ## Module Description